pypeit/PypeIt/doc/tutorials/nirspec_high_howto.rst

 .. note::
-    A template made in this way for NIRSPEC can be resused for different datasets that were taken with the same echelle and cross-disperser angle settings (the instrument shifts will be accounted for in applying the solution) but we do not recommend attempting to use the solution for data taken in different settings.
+    A template made in this way for NIRSPEC can be reused for different datasets that were taken with the same echelle and cross-disperser angle settings (the instrument shifts will be accounted for in applying the solution) but we do not recommend attempting to use the solution for data taken in different settings.
 It is best to compute a new template for each different setting used.